 Task team’s investigation points out dangers

 The Department of Minerals Resources had appointed a Task Team to research the risks and benefits of approving the applications to drill for shale gas, which were received from 3 companies – Royal Dutch Shell, Bundu and Falcon.
 Altogether they had applied to frack 20% of the country and 80% of the Karoo.
-Click on the main image for a map of the areas in question.

 The Working Group (of the Task Team) on Shale Gas and Hydraulic Fracturing was chaired by the CEO of Petroleum Agency SA and comprised representatives from the Departments of Environmental Affairs and Water Affairs, Science and Technology, Energy, Mineral Resources, the Petroleum Agency of South Africa, Council for Geoscience, SKA South Africa, Water Research Commission, and ESKOM.